2002 in Cage Rage Championships

-The year 2002 is the 1st year in the history of the Cage Rage Championships, a mixed martial arts promotion based in the United Kingdom.
+The year 2002 was the 1st year in the history of the Cage Rage Championships, a mixed martial arts promotion based in the United Kingdom.
 In 2002 Cage Rage Championships held 1 event, Cage Rage 1.

 Events list

 Cage Rage 1

 Cage Rage 1 was an event held on September 7, 2002 at The Fusion Leisure Centre, Elephant & Castle in London, United Kingdom.